UK-based authorisation holder under REACH

 - Follow the development of the UK’s chemical legislation regarding authorisation obligations, as UK law will apply to you after the UK’s withdrawal.

-- Set up an agreement with an only representative that takes effect after the UK’s withdrawal.
+- Set up an agreement with an only representative that takes effect at the time of the UK’s withdrawal.

 - If the authorisation is transferred to another holder, the original authorisation holder needs to notify ECHA of the change through REACH-IT.